freya022/BotCommands-Website/docs/using-commands/application-commands/writing-slash-commands.md

 Slash commands are the new way of defining commands, even though there are limitations with them, we do have some advantages such as being easier to fill in, choices and auto-completion.

-!!! info "If you wish to handle application commands yourself, you can disable them by disabling [`BApplicationConfig#enable`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.config/-b-application-config-builder/enable.html)."
+!!! info "If you wish to handle application commands yourself, you can disable them by disabling [[BApplicationConfigBuilder#enable]]."

 ## Defining the command method